Connect with others who understand.

 • Warmth in the swollen area

-5. Extreme Fatigue
+6. Extreme Fatigue

-The fatigue that often occurs with PAH can affect both physical and mental well-being.
+The fatigue that often occurs with PAH can affect both your physical and mental well-being.
 Because fatigue is a common symptom of PAH, many people with PAH overlook it.
-However, clinicians are starting to recognize the importance of understanding the cause of fatigue in people with PAH and managing it as well as possible.
+However, doctors are starting to recognize the importance of understanding the cause of fatigue in people with PAH and managing it as well as possible.

 One myPHteam member wrote, “I am reaching out wondering if my extreme fatigue is real or in my head.
 All I want to do is stay in bed.
 If I get up, I become painfully fatigued after doing very little.”